pinobatch/pently/docs/bytecode.md

 short C note for 4 frames followed by a B flat that is as long as a quarter note minus 4 frames, do `GRACE,4,N_CH,N_BB|D_Q4`.

-The bend command controls pitch bend.
+The bend command controls pitch bend, also called portamento or pitch slide.
 In `BEND,$xy`, `x` chooses the rate scale, and `y` chooses the rate.
-Currently the player ignores pitch bend, instead snapping immediately to the target pitch as if `BEND,$00` were specified.
+Because of the wide range of speeds expected of portamento, Pently provides three rate scales:

+* Rates $00-$0F
+  0 means snap immediately to the target pitch, while 1-F mean change the pitch by 1 to 15 semitones per frame.
+* Rates $10-$1B
+  Fractional rates in 256ths of a semitone per frame, where $10 to
+  $1B set the numerator to 4, 8, 12, 16, 24, 32, 48, 64, 96, 128,
+  192, or 384.
+* Rates $20-$27
+  Constant-time slides, where the instantaneous rate is 1/2, 1/4, 1/8, 1/16, 1/32, 1/64, 1/128, or 1/256 of the remaining distance
+  to the target pitch per frame, like a first-order low-pass filter.

 Finally, to end the pattern, use `PATEND`.
 This isn't strictly necessary if a pattern is always interrupted at its end, but if it